ChethanRBhat/Conference-Video-Chat/Readme.txt

-Create your own Project on Agora-app-builder
-== Agora App Builder ==
+Create your own Project on Agora-app-builder then upload Package.json file == Agora App Builder ==
 Instructions to run your project:
 1. Open a terminal inside this folder